Minimal Discomfort Wisdom Tooth Removal in Colleyville, TX

 What are Wisdom Teeth?

 Between the ages of 18 and 24, most young adults experience the growth of third molars called wisdom teeth.
 This last set of molars can be unpredictable in terms of their positioning, their development, and their usefulness.
 In fact, they are often considered to be nonessential and do not contribute to more efficient oral function.
 Impacted Wisdom Teeth can cause a variety of dental issues.
 At Texas Oral Surgery Specialists in Colleyville, TX, we typically recommend wisdom tooth removal if these molars are not in good health.

 A properly aligned wisdom tooth surrounded by healthy gum tissue does not generally require surgical attention.
 Unfortunately, the third molars tend to grow in sideways, remaining partially or completely trapped under the gum and bone, known as impacted wisdom teeth.
 Dr. Tye is honest and conservative in his approach.
 He will never recommend wisdom tooth removal if he believes it to be unnecessary or detrimental to your overall wellness.

 When Are Wisdom Teeth a Problem?

 The incorrect position of impacted wisdom teeth can harm your oral health and the health of the neighboring teeth.
 As bacteria are allowed to invade the space between the tooth and the gums, you may experience a variety of Wisdom Teeth symptoms including swelling, tightness, and/or pain.
 This chronic inflammation and infection will become virtually impossible to control with brushing, flossing, or even antibiotics.

 The pressure from a malpositioned wisdom tooth is likely to damage the neighboring teeth by causing crowding or cavities.
 A more serious problem can occur if a tumor or cyst develops as a result of the impacted tooth.
 This can cause severe destruction of your jawbone and your otherwise healthy teeth.
-Crowding may arise from impacted wisdom teeth, and your Orthodontist may recommend removal of your third molars to prevent future tooth crowding.
+Crowding may arise from impacted wisdom teeth, and your Orthodontist may recommend the removal of your third molars to prevent future tooth crowding.
 Extracting the impacted wisdom teeth as soon as possible can resolve these complications and prevent future problems.